Gina679/ningningzhang-nina.github.io/_pages/about.md

 ## Selected Journal Publications
 1. Zhang, N. and Zhu, K., 2022.
 A new family of Laguerred exponential distributions and its applications.
 Working paper.

 2. Zhu, Z., Zhang, N. and Zhu, K., 2022.
-High Dimensional Quantiled Conditional Moments with Hypergraph.
-Working paper.
+Big portfolio selection by graph-based conditional moments method.
+Journal of Empirical Finance.[link](https://authors.elsevier.com/c/1jd0y3IvUnkNwn)

 3. Zhang, N. and Zhu, K., 2022.
 Quantiled conditional variance, skewness, and kurtosis by Cornish-Fisher expansion.
 Working paper.

 4. Zhang, N. and Zhu, K., 2021.
 How effective is the regional joint environmental policy in China?
 Evidence from inverse difference-in-differences.
-Working paper. [link](https://www.researchgate.net/publication/349718166_How_effective_is_the_regional_joint_environmental_policy_in_China_Evidence_from_inverse_difference-in-differences)
+Journal of Agricultural, Biological and Environmental Statistics. [link](https://link.springer.com/article/10.1007/s13253-024-00655-5#citeas)

 5. Zhang, N., Lin, A. and Yang, P., 2020.
 Detrended moving average partial cross-correlation analysis on financial time series.
 Physica A: statistical mechanics and its applications, 542, p.122960. [link](https://doi.org/10.1016/j.physa.2019.122960)